FUNDRAISING CAMPAIGN: May 7 - June 14

 Kiawah Cares About Education

 South Carolina is known to have one of the weakest public school systems in the nation.
-About 46% of students living in our Sea Islands school district matriculate out of our district to attend other schools.
-This indicates that our district needs to provide students with more effective educational opportunities, and more support in and outside of the classroom.
+About 46% of students living on Johns or Wadmalaw islands matriculate out of our district to attend other schools.
+This indicates that our district needs to provide students with more effective educational opportunities, and more support in and out of the classroom.
 We've identified proven impactful programs that can address these needs with adequate funding.

 The Kiawah Cares About Education fundraiser will support students in all five public schools for the 2019-2020 school year.
-This is the only major fundraiser for Sea Islands education.
-In the past, we've raised funds for programs as needs arise, but after seven years, we have narrowed our scope to the programs that are the most beneficial to our students.
+This is the only major fundraiser for District 9 education.
+Our goal is to raise $225,000 of the over $400,000 needed to improve programs and support throughout our district.

 We need the residents of Johns, Wadmalaw, Seabrook and Kiawah to unite in our commitment to a better future for our students.